GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/XniXB3snAeMvLwI1am3O.png", alt="Screenshot of AMP validator extension pinned", width="169", height="62" %}

 * User interfaces should be minimal and have intent.
-They can range from a simple icon, such as the [AMP validator] extension shown above, to opening a new window with a form, like the [PackageTrack] extension shown below.
+They can range from a simple icon, such as the [AMP validator][amp-validator] extension shown above, to opening a new window with a form, like the [PackageTrack] extension shown below.

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/nMdr0cEZ0TOANuztuW1y.png", alt="Screenshot of